-A light, fruity frozen treat with just a hint of exotic rose water.
-Rose Water and Strawberry Buttermilk Sherbet gets its tang and body from buttermilk… A perfectly lovely chilly dessert on a hot summer’s day!
+A light, fruity frozen treat with just a hint of exotic rose water, my Strawberry Sherbet with Buttermilk gets its tang and body from buttermilk… Garnished with sliced fresh strawberries and pistachios, it’s a perfectly lovely chilly dessert on a hot summer’s day!

 Lastly, in keeping with the Persian-ish flavor notes of this recipe, I decided to garnish with toasted pistachios and slivered fresh mint leaves.
 It’s as tasty as it is pretty!

-Puree all sherbet ingredients together until smooth.
-Refrigerate or freeze until very cold.
+- Purée all sherbet ingredients together until smooth.
+Chill until very cold in either the refrigerator or the freezer.
 If you put it into the freezer to chill, don’t forget about it!
 My ice cream freezer does a better job if I start out with a really cold mix.

-Pour into ice cream freezer.
+- Pour the mixture into your ice cream freezer.
 Freeze according to manufacturer’s instructions.

-Either garnish and serve immediately, or scoop into an air-tight container and freeze until ready to serve.
+- Either serve immediately, or scoop into an air-tight container and freeze until ready to serve.
+Garnish as desired.